hatfieldlibrary/dspace-angular-client/README.md

 ### Bitstream requests

-Requests for bitstreams are handled by the middleware.
-The current implementation loads data into a memory buffer before returning it in the Express response.
-That's not a good solution.
-It would be better to use streams and pipes or WebSockets.
-In the case of piping the data stream, I ran into encoding issues.
-Essentially, when piping the response streams I couldn't find a way to override the default utf-8 encoding favored by the Express `response` object.
-That's not to say there isn't a way to do it.
+Requests for bitstreams passed though the middleware layer.
+After adding the REST token to the request header, the current implementation retrieves the bitstream via the DSpace REST API.
+It then writes the chunked response data to the Express response stream using Base64 encoding.

 It would also be possible to retrieve the DSpace token from the session store and maintain a copy client-side.
 This would allow us to retrieve bitstreams directly via the DSpace REST API.
 The implications of this approach haven't been considered but some possible components (e.g. /check-session) are in place.